Pacchu04/Job-Recommendation-System/README.md

 * A⋅B is the dot product of the vectors 𝐴 and B
 * ∥A∥ is the magnitude (or length) of vector 𝐴
 * ∥B∥ is the magnitude (or length) of vector 𝐵

+### 4. Enhanced Recommendations with User Feedback

+Enhanced recommendations with user feedback aim to refine job recommendations by incorporating user preferences, making them more personalized and relevant.
+This approach extends the basic content-based filtering by considering user ratings on specific jobs to better tailor future recommendations.
+Combines user feedback with content-based similarity scores to improve recommendations.
+Weighs the similarity scores by the user's feedback ratings to prioritize jobs that align better with the user's preferences.